fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 I favour a multiplier, if only because it is easier to control line when letting line out, the importance of which will become apparent later.

-I use an Abu "Morum" 6600 model, which is at the top end of the Abu range.
+I used to always use a reel from the Abu 6600 range.
 You could just as well use one of the Shimano "Calcutta" and "Charter Special", or Penn ranges.
-There are some excellent economy models available from companies such as Okuma and Shakespeare.
+There are some excellent economy models available from companies such as Shakespeare.

 Terminal Tackle